 Meanwhile, DHA is mostly known for its important role in making up cell membranes and serving as a foundational component in parts of the body.
 DHA is found in its highest concentrations in the brain and the eyes, specifically in the retina.
 Because DHA is such a vital building block, this fatty acid is crucial to obtain during fetal development and throughout childhood.

 Because of its position in the brain, DHA also plays an important role in cognitive function.
-In combination with EPA, DHA can help promote a healthy memory and motor skills, especially as you age.
+In combination with EPA, DHA can help support a healthy memory and motor skills, especially as you age.
 Both of these nutrients work to support healthy aging.
-These two nutrients also promote an array of additional benefits, like helping to maintain heart health and supporting your joints.
+These two nutrients also support an array of additional benefits, like helping to maintain heart health and supporting your joints.

 Where Can I Get EPA and DHA?

 Despite how important these two nutrients are, there are, unfortunately, very few sources of omega-3s, especially in your everyday diet.
 However, there is a very popular source that contains both — fish.
 Both of these nutrients are found in fatty, oily fish, like salmon, mackerel, sardines, and tuna.
 Two servings of fish a week can provide you with both of these nutrients.